Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Data

-$\bullet$ VLASS (Very Large Array Sky Survey) is conducted by the VLA in B configuration, with multi-epochs observations at 3 GHz, separated by approximately 32 months.
+- VLASS (Very Large Array Sky Survey) is conducted by the VLA in B configuration, with multi-epoch observations at 3 GHz, separated by approximately 32 months.
 Observations are available for three epochs, with a sensitivity $\sim0.16$ mJy beam$^{-1}$ and a resolution $\sim2.4''$ (\citealt{Lacy_2016}; \citealt{Lacy_2020}; \citealt{Gordon_2021}).
-Cutouts of the three epochs are available for all objects, but unless differently specified, we refer only to the third because it is the most recent one.\\
+Cutouts of the three epochs are available for all objects, but, unless otherwise specified, we refer only to the third because it is the most recent one.\\

-A more in depth discussion of the use of these data can be found in the following section.
-The final images are displayed in Appendix~\ref{A:SEDs} with L-band white contours superimposed to the C-band colours.
+A more in-depth discussion of the use of these data can be found in the following section.
+The final images are displayed in \ref{A:SEDs} with L-band white contours superimposed on the C-band colours.
 The green contours belong to the LoTSS images.